-Members sometimes ask us how voting at AGMs works.
-In particular the voting arrangements for resolutions, and the difference between specified votes and discretionary votes.
+Members sometimes ask us how voting at AGM works.
+In particular, the voting arrangements for resolutions, and the difference between specified votes and discretionary votes.

 Voting on resolutions

-- Before the meeting by proxy – if the member is not attending the meeting, they can vote by proxy.
+1. Before the meeting by proxy – if the member is not attending the meeting, they can vote by proxy.
 This means that the member can appoint someone else who will be at the meeting (either a named individual or the chairman of the meeting) to vote on their behalf.
 Any named individual does not need to be a member of the National Trust.
 Members can use the voting forms or online voting system to do this in two ways:

 - to direct the proxy how to vote (this is called a ‘specified’ vote)

 - to leave the proxy to vote as he/she thinks fit (this is called a ‘discretionary’ vote)

 2. At the meeting in person – if the member is attending the meeting, they can vote on the resolutions themselves.

 If the vote is successful then the resolution is carried.
 However, the outcome is not binding and the National Trust Board of Trustees will usually discuss and reflect on the outcome of a carried members’ resolution.
 Under the terms of the Parliamentary Scheme, the Trustees are free to take a position for or against a members’ resolution and may not necessarily determine an outcome that aligns with the voting results.

 If the vote is not successful then the resolution is not carried.